logidexp/rewardapp/README.md

 bin/setup
 ```

+You may need to change database configuration `config/database.yml`

 You are now ready to [interact with the Backend API via the command-line interface (CLI)](#interact-with-backend-api-via-command-line-interface-cli) 🎉

 ### Run Tests